nodejs/node-addon-api/doc/async_worker.md

     return info.Env().Undefined();
 ```

 Using the implementation of a `Napi::AsyncWorker` is straight forward.
-You need
+You only
-only create a new instance and pass to its constructor the callback you want to
+need to create a new instance and pass to its constructor the callback you want to
 execute when your asynchronous task ends and other data you need for your
 computation.
 Once created the only other action you have to do is to call the
-`Napi::AsyncWorker::Queue` method that will that will queue the created worker
+`Napi::AsyncWorker::Queue` method that will queue the created worker for execution.
-for execution.